 The Nikon Prostaff 3s promise impressive features at a wallet-friendly price tag.
 Nikon is a known leader in the world of photography, consistently producing cameras with cutting-edge features and superior optical quality.
 So can it transfer its expertise to produce some of the best binoculars on the market, too?

 After testing out the Prostaff 3s 8x42 binoculars, we can confidently say the answer is 'yes'.
-These beginner-friendly binoculars add delight and wonder to adventures at any scale, whether you're watching birds from the backyard or embarking on a socially-distant hike in the mountains.
+These beginner-friendly binoculars add delight and wonder to adventures at any scale, whether you're embarking on a hike in the mountains or watching birds from the backyard (in fact, we rank these amongst the best binoculars for birdwatching right now).
 From high eyepoint design to weatherproof lenses, The Nikon Prostaff 3s binoculars are well endowed with the upscale features you'd expect for an expensive pair of field glasses – but at a significantly lower price.

 No matter which way you slice it, these binoculars are easy to use for long periods of time, and they're a great addition to any day traveler's toolbox.
-The Prostaff entered the market on January 28, 2016 and continues to be a top choice.
-They cost a cool $129.95 USD.
+The Prostaff entered the market in January 2016 and continue to be a top choice.
+At list price, they cost a cool $129.95 USD / £149 GBP.

 - Fancy gazing further afield?
 Explore the best telescopes